YDLD-dataset/YDLD/README.md

 ![Figures_001](Figures/SS-FLD.png)

-The YDLD benchmark evaluation: we implement and evaluate the different types of the recent 20 detectors by using our lightness focal loss and SS-FLD methods.
+The YDLD benchmark evaluation: we implement and evaluate the different types of the recent 20 detectors.
+To improve model generalization and robustness, we apply SS-FLDs for the detectors.
+Here, our SS-FLD consists of weak/strong augmentations, a lightness focal loss to focus more on false positives, and the lightness spatial attention prior for embedding geometrical context over light sources.

 ## YDLD Benchmark Leaderboard
 <center>